Release-Engineering-Group-13/lib-version/README.md

 - Git (for versioning)
 - Python 3.x (if using Python)
-- Access to a package registry (e.g., PyPI, npm)
+- Access to a package registry pip

 ### Installation